Key Takeaways:

 Type 1: Oil and Gas Companies

-These are on-demand fuel delivery apps that focus on providing convenience to the users for ordering fuel and getting this facility anywhere and at any time.
+These are on-demand fuel delivery apps that focus on providing convenience to users by ordering fuel and getting it delivered anywhere and at any time.

-The on-demand apps are focused on providing services for efficient distribution, streamlining operations, and tracking deliveries in real-time, and then meet user demands with innovative app solutions.
+The on-demand apps are focused on providing services for efficient distribution, streamlining operations, tracking deliveries in real-time, and then meeting user demands with innovative app solutions.

 Type 2: Fuel Delivery Aggregators